bminixhofer/tractjs/README.md

 ## FAQ

-### My model with dynamic input dimensions doesn't work.
-Why?
+### Why does my model with dynamic input dimensions not work?

 Currently, tract requires has some restrictions on dynamic dimensions.
 If your model has a dynamic dimension, there's multiple solutions: